hkchengrex/Tracking-Anything-with-DEVA/docs/DEMO.md

 **General Tips:**

 - Though innocently looking, reading frames from disk, visualizing the output, and encoding the output as videos can be slow, especially at high resolutions.
-The script version runs faster than the gradio version because it is more streamlined.
-Try to disable the visualization with `--no_visualize` (not yet implemented).
+The script version runs faster than the gradio version because it uses threaded I/O.
 - Specifying `--amp` (automatic fixed precision) makes things run faster on most modern GPUs.
 - In general, text-prompted inference is faster and more robust than "automatic" inference.
 - To speed up the actual processing, we need to speed up either the image model or the propagation model.